DanySK/danysk.github.io/content/post/2020-05-08-bibliography.md

 ---
-title:  "Comparing lambda expressions in four JVM-hosted languages"
+title:  "How to bibliography in your thesis or essay"
 description: "Encompasses understanding how science works, how to find resources, and how to cite them.
 LaTeX centered."
 date: "2020-05-08T19:25:30+02:00"
 publishDate: "2020-05-08T19:25:30+02:00"